Thornaby railway station: Origins

+Nationalisation

 After being taken over by British Railways on nationalisation, the decayed station was never really repaired post war, but kept its proud staff and hence well kept flower borders.
 The variety of stone carvings also gained the station an entry in the newly created Guinness Book of Rail Facts and Feats.

 With dwindling passenger numbers, staff were removed in the early 1970s, which led to a dramatic level of vandalism to the decayed station structures.
-After promises to refurbish the station due to local protests from 1977, demolition of the station buildings occurred in December 1981 in what was described locally as "institutionalised vandalism".
-In both 1988 and 1994, BR proposed to rename the resulting "bus shelter" station as Stockton, but this and a later proposal in 2000 by Northern Spirit to rename the station as South Stockton were stopped by local protests.
+After promises to refurbish the station due to local protests from 1977, the station buildings were demolished in December 1981 in what was described locally as "institutionalised vandalism".
+In both 1988 and 1994, BR proposed renaming the resulting "bus shelter" station as Stockton, but this and a later proposal in 2000 by Northern Spirit to rename the station as South Stockton were stopped by local protests.

-The stations revival occurred due to its being located next to the Teesdale development area and Durham University's Queen's Campus, and the provision of the new First TransPennine Express to Manchester Airport.
-This resulted in a £500,000 refurbishment in 2003 led by Arriva Trains Northern, the Strategic Rail Authority and Stockton-on-Tees borough council, that included the addition of waiting rooms for the first time in 25 years.
+The station was revived, because it is near the Teesdale development area and Durham University's Queen's Campus, and because of the new First TransPennine Express to Manchester Airport.
+This resulted in a £500,000 refurbishment in 2003 led by Arriva Trains Northern, the Strategic Rail Authority and Stockton-on-Tees Borough Council, including the addition of waiting rooms for the first time in 25 years.

-The newly rebuilt station was officially opened by former local MP Dari Taylor on 7 February 2003 and provides an enlarged car park, heated waiting room, staffed ticket office, a shop, VDU displays and better lighting and security.
+The newly rebuilt station was formally opened by former local MP Dari Taylor on 7 February 2003.
+There are an enlarged car park, a heated waiting room, a staffed ticket office, a shop, VDU displays and better lighting and security.
 As a result of this improvement work, and the return of staffing, Thornaby won a National Station of the Year Award in the 2003 HSBC Rail Awards.

+In November 2023 the station was mentioned in the news after a woman fell victim to a scam involving a QR code in the station's car park, when the genuine QR code was covered by one designed by fraudsters.
+After the woman lost £13,000 from her bank accounts, TransPennine Express removed all QR codes from their stations.